Managing exam stress

 - I used a different colour ink instead of black

-While we always ask students to write in black ink when taking our exam papers.
+We always ask students to write in black ink when taking our exam papers.
 On the rare occasion a student uses a different colour pen, we will always ensure that exam paper is marked and that student receives the correct mark.

 - I answered too many questions